How to Sue a Home Warranty Company: Small Claims Court Guide

 Kentucky $2,500 Delaware $25,000

-Note: If your claim exceeds your state's limit, you can reduce the amount to fit the cap or file in a higher civil court.
-You cannot split a single claim into multiple smaller ones — courts prohibit "claim-splitting."
+Note: California raised its individual limit to $12,500 in 2024, and Arizona increased its cap to $5,000 in 2026.
+Nebraska's limit rose to $7,500 effective July 1, 2025.
+If your claim exceeds your state's limit, you can reduce the amount to fit the cap or file in a higher civil court.
+You cannot split a single claim into multiple smaller ones, because courts prohibit "claim-splitting."

 Step-by-Step Filing Process

-Step 2 – Download and Complete Forms Visit your local small claims court website to download the plaintiff's claim form.
+Step 2 – Download and Complete Forms Visit your local small claims court website to download the plaintiff's claim form (sometimes called a "Statement of Claim").
 Fill in your details, the company's legal name, the claim amount, and a brief statement of facts.

-Step 3 – File with the Court Clerk Submit your forms in person, by mail, fax, or e-file (varies by state).
+Step 3 – File with the Court Clerk Submit your forms in person, by mail, or via e-file (many courts now require electronic filing).
 Pay the filing fee.
 Ask the clerk how many copies you need and confirm proper service rules.

-Step 4 – Serve the Defendant Serve the lawsuit on the company's registered agent — not just their customer service address.
-Some states allow certified mail service; others require a process server or sheriff.
-Confirm with the court clerk.
+Step 4 – Serve the Defendant Serve the lawsuit on the company's registered agent, not just their customer service address.
+Some states allow certified mail service; others require a process server, sheriff, or marshal.
+Defendants typically have 30 days from service to file an answer.

 Step 5 – Prepare for Your Hearing Bring at least 3 copies of all evidence to court.
 Present your case clearly: explain the contract breach, show your documentation, and demonstrate why the denial was improper.
-Judges decide quickly — usually the same day.
+Judges decide quickly, usually the same day.
+If the company doesn't appear, you may receive a default judgment.

 Out-of-State Companies

-Many home warranty companies are incorporated in states other than where you live.
-If you win a judgment, you may need to domesticate it in the company's home state to actually collect.
+Many home warranty companies are incorporated in New Jersey, Texas, or other states where you don't live.
+If you win a judgment, you may need to domesticate it in the company's home state to actually collect through wage garnishment, bank levies, or asset liens.
 Check with a local attorney if this applies to your situation.

 Smart Savings Made Simple!